hfoffani/webprofiler/README.md

 Besides bugs the main features that need to be addressed are:

-1. Extend the command language.
-   Add more locators, specially XPath and css, and selectors (dropdown, radiobutton, etc.)
-2. Slendirize the image.
+1. Slendirize the image.
    Change the base image and install the bare minimum.
 This will make it much more smaller and could get rid off the spurious messages.
+2. Output to HAR format.

 ### Follow up